xiashen/G3C/README.md

 # G3C

-## What is G3C?

-G3C stands for **G**enetic **C**orrelation heterogeneity test for **C**ausality.
+G3C stands for **G**enetic **C**orrelation **C**ontrast test for **C**ausality.
 It is a tool for establishing causal relationships between complex traits, for which GWAS have been conducted.
 It utilizes modeling and partition of estimated genetic correlations.
 The method is described in:

 **Shen et al. (2017) Heterogeneity in genetic correlation detects causal factors for complex traits. _Submitted_.**